Home » Do Rats Like To Live Near Water?

 Rats are attracted to water sources since these locations allow them to meet their feeding and hydration needs.
 Water bodies like ponds, streams, and rivers contain aquatic life forms that rats can hunt for food.

-Similarly, water bodies provide a steady supply of drinking water, thus eliminating the need to move long distances in search of hydration.
+Similarly, water bodies provide a steady drinking water supply, thus eliminating the need to move long distances in search of hydration.
 Rats need water every day.

 If rats can’t secure it outdoors in their immediate environment, they’ll venture into people’s homes in search of it.
 This is why leaving pet bowls unattended can attract rats to your house.